primatejs/primate/docs/guide/hooks.md

 defined in `components/clock.mustache`, a client requesting `GET /clock?time=11:45am` will have the `view` handler show a mustache component rendered into HTML.

-## compile

-***Executed** once

-**Precondition** none

-This hook allows modules to compile server-side components into JavaScript.
-It is particularly useful for [frontend frameworks] which use their own domain-specific languages (React/Solid's `jsx`, Vue's `vue` (SFC), Svelte's `svelte` etc.) to be served through server-side rendering.

-This hook accepts the app as its first and the next subscriber as its second parameter.

 ## publish